 Reporting

-All expenditures and investments, receipts and disbursements made must be compiled for presentation to the Board by the treasurer in a timely manner.
+All expenditures and investments, receipts and disbursements made must be compiled for presentation to the Board of Managers by the treasurer in a timely manner.

 The annual audit will be filed with the Board of Water and Soil Resources and the Office of the State Auditor within 120 days of the end of the District’s fiscal year (January 1 – December 31).

-The administrator and treasurer will regularly review relevant records and documents for any of the following, and report to the treasurer (for the administrator) or the Board (for the treasurer) any of the following if found:
+The administrator and treasurer will regularly review relevant records and documents for any of the following, and report to the treasurer (for the administrator) or the Board of Managers (for the treasurer) any of the following if found:

-Unusual or unexplained discrepancy between actual performance and anticipated results (costs in a general expense categories well beyond the budgeted amount);
+Unusual or unexplained discrepancy between actual performance and anticipated results (including aggregate costs of more than 5% over the budgeted amount);

 Receipts that do not match deposit slips;